by Dale Rider

-My deployment to Iraq I found myself in the position of “Terp Manager” which just meant keep up to date with them and have them where they need to be at the right time.
-If there was paperwork and admin events to be done, I’d take care of that too.
+During my deployment to Iraq, I found myself in the position of “Terp Manager” which just meant keep up to date with them and have them where they need to be at the right time.
+If there were paperwork and admin events to be done, I’d take care of that too.
 What that job ended up doing was helping me get closer with my terps and understanding them, and their role, in the war.
 We worked with a few, but there were four main ones that we got close with.
 For their sake, I’m going to use nicknames to further help mask their identity even though they already had nicknames.

-My boy Will, big guy with a bigger heart.
+My boy Will, a big guy with a bigger heart.
 One of the main terps who would get excited to bring us food, having his family cook a bunch of different meals for us.
-He was hilarious, and often wasn’t serious, but we needed that.
+He was hilarious and often wasn’t serious, but we needed that.
 I watched him take his watch off his wrist and hand it directly to our private.
-Yeah, he admitted the watch only cost twenty American dollars, but still it’s the thought that counts.
-If we ever needed back up while working with the Iraqi army he was sure to put his foot down.
+Yeah, he admitted the watch only cost twenty American dollars, but still, it’s the thought that counts.
+If we ever needed backup while working with the Iraqi army he was sure to put his foot down.
 Often yelling at them before we could even point out what’s wrong.
-You can also credit him and Kris for majority of the curse words we learned in Arabic.
+You can also credit him and Kris for the majority of the curse words we learned in Arabic.

 I wish everyone could grasp this outlook, whether they pick it up on their own, or they need to meet guys like my terps to get it.
 I want every American to take a step back and see what they have, and be thankful for it.

-This first appeared in The Havok Journal April 20, 2017.
+This first appeared in The Havok Journal on April 20, 2017.